tscircuit/fake-anthropic/README.md

    });
    ```

-## Mocking external services using `fake-anthropic`
+## Fake external services using `fake-anthropic`

-To mock external services using `fake-anthropic`, you can create a fake implementation of the Anthropic API and use it in your tests.
+To Fake external services using `fake-anthropic`, you can create a fake implementation of the Anthropic API and use it in your tests.
 This allows you to simulate interactions with the Anthropic service without making real API calls.

 1. Create a fake implementation of the Anthropic API in `routes/v1/messages/index.ts`:
    ```ts